 Michelle Bossy is a Mexican-American film and theater director.
-Recent films Michelle has directed include Chance of Showers, Friendly Neighborhood Coven, Ladies Lounge, The Trespassed, and Miracle Baby, She directed the short films 18 (world premiere, Austin Film Festival), written by Courtney Baron; She Grinds Her Own Coffee (St. Louis International Film Festival, New York Short Film Festival), written by Cheri Magid; and The New 35 (St. Louis International Film Festival, Atlanta Shortsfest, Nevada Women In Film Festival, Burbank International Film Festival, LA Comedy Festival, among others), written by Leslie Korein.
+Recent films Michelle has directed include Chance of Showers, Friendly Neighborhood Coven, Ladies Lounge, The Trespassed, and Miracle Baby.
+She directed the short films 18 (world premiere, Austin Film Festival), written by Courtney Baron; She Grinds Her Own Coffee (St. Louis International Film Festival, New York Short Film Festival), written by Cheri Magid; and The New 35 (St. Louis International Film Festival, Atlanta Shortsfest, Nevada Women In Film Festival, Burbank International Film Festival, LA Comedy Festival, among others), written by Leslie Korein.
 Michelle collaborated with Maria Alexandria Beech on TeleMAMAS, a pilot.
 Michelle directed the web series There's a Special Place in Hell for Fashion Bloggers, written by Amelia Alvarez.
 She has directed music videos for the band Yassou, and the singer/songwriter Brooke Josephson.

 Michelle was the Associate Artistic Director of the off-Broadway theater company Primary Stages, where she worked for thirteen years.
 While there, she ran the Dorothy Strelsin New American Writers Group, where she worked with over twenty five emerging writers on the creation of new plays.
 Michelle holds the first undergraduate directing degree from Webster University’s Conservatory of Theatre Arts.
 She teaches acting and playwriting for the Einhorn School of Performing Arts (ESPA) and directing for Syracuse University's Tepper Semester.
-Michelle is the recipient of the Denham Fellowship awarded by the Society of Director's and Choreographers for her work on There and Back in San Miguel de Allende, MX.
-Michelle was a semifinalist for the HBO Access Program, and a finalist for the AFI Conservatory Directing Workshop for Women.
+Michelle is the recipient of the Denham Fellowship awarded by the Society of Director's and Choreographers for her work on There and Back in San Miguel de Allende, MX, and Los Angeles, CA. Michelle was a semifinalist for the HBO Access Program, and a finalist for the AFI Conservatory Directing Workshop for Women.
 Member: Lincoln Center Director’s Lab and SDC.